ChayScripts/Citrix-VDA-Upgrade-Scripts/README.md

 ### How does it work

 *  Creates Scheduled tasks - One for uninstalling existing VDA agent and another for installing new VDA agent.
 *  Executes VDAUninstall scheduled task first.
-This scheduled task runas after 3 minutes it is created.
-Once started, it runs remove.bat    file and restart the VDA.
+This scheduled task runs after 3 minutes it is created.
+Once started, it runs remove.bat    file and restarts the VDA.
 *  After reboot, it runs VDAInstall scheduled task.
 This scheduled task runs install.bat file.
 No user login is required.
-*  After installation is complete, it deletes install.bat, remove.bat, VDAWorkstationSetup_1912.exe files from c:\temp and VDAuninstall,    VDAInstall scheduled tasks.
+*  After installation is complete, it deletes install.bat, remove.bat, VDAWorkstationSetup_1912.exe files from c:\temp and also deletes    VDAuninstall, VDAInstall scheduled tasks.

 ### Built With